web2py/py4web/apps/_documentation/static/en/_sources/chapter-07.rst.txt

-These methods are convenient for passing Rows to generic views and or to store Rows in sessions (Rows objects themselves cannot be serialized because contain a reference to an open DB connection):
+These methods are convenient for passing Rows to generic views and or to store Rows in sessions (Rows objects themselves cannot be serialized because they contain a reference to an open DB connection):

 .. code:: python